ptarmiganlabs/butler-auth-docs/content/en/docs/Reference/config file/_index.md

         singleUser:                         # "Single user" provider
             enable: false
             userDirectory: lab              # Qlik Sense user directory that will be used for the authenticated user
-            userId: goran                   # A user that already exists in QLik Sense.
+            userId: goran                   # A user that already exists in Qlik Sense.
 All access to Sense will be done using this user.

         google:                             # "Google" OAuth2 provider
             enable: false